jetskis/superhi-site-build/README.md

 ?
 Would you like to add configuration files for a Sanity project in this Next.js folder?
 Yes ?
 Do you want to use TypeScript?
 No
 ?
 Would you like an embedded Sanity Studio?
 No
 ?
 File /sanity.cli.js already exists.
 Do you want to overwrite it?
-Yes ?
+No ?
 Select project template to use Clean project with no predefined schemas ?
 File /sanity/schema.js already exists.
 Do you want to overwrite it?
 No ?
 File /sanity/env.js already exists.
 Do you want to overwrite it?
-Yes ?
+No ?
 File /sanity/lib/client.js already exists.
 Do you want to overwrite it?
 No ?
 File /sanity/lib/image.js already exists.
 Do you want to overwrite it?
 No ?
 Would you like to add the project ID and dataset to your .env.local file?
 Yes
 ```

+^^ Mostly override/create the `env.local`` is all you need to do

 Once you init a new sanity instance, you can simply take the generate sanity ID and place it in a duplicated `.sample.env` file that you should save as `.env` and not commit to your repo!
 We will be deploying the cms to vercel and putting our environment variable there as well so the sanity instance is hosted.